SamLee-dedeboy/OS251/cartridge_empty/readme.md

-Sample usage of our API are demonstrated inside `main.c`
+Sample usage of our API is demonstrated inside `main.c`
 ## Graphics APIs
 Graphics utility functions are implemented and listed in `graphic.h`